-above principles and apply the following standards: (iA) New development should shall be located and designed to avoid the need for future shoreline stabilization to the extent feasible.
-Formatted: Indent: Left: 0.5" Subdivision of land must be regulated to assure that the lots created will not require shoreline stabilization in order for reasonable development to occur using geotechnical analysis of the site and shoreline characteristics. (ii) New development shall demonstrate that shoreline stabilization will not be necessary for the life of the development, use, and/or structure.
+( ciii ) General shoreline stabilization standards .
+In order to avoid the individual and cumulative net Formatted: Indent: Left: 0.25" loss of ecological functions attributable to shoreline stabilization, master programs shall implement the above principles and apply the following standards: (iA) New development should shall be located and designed to avoid the need for future Formatted: Indent: Left: 0.5" Shore in a stabilization to the extent reasone.
+Subalvision of land must be regulated to assure that the lots created will not require shoreline stabilization in order for reasonable development to assure using gestechnical analysis of the site and characteristics (ii) New development chall demonstrate that characteristics (iii) New development chall demonstrate that characteristics will not be necessary for the life of the development use and/or structure.
 A lack of sufficient demonstration shall be grounds for denial of the development proposal.
 New development on steep slopes or bluffs shall be set back sufficiently to ensure that shoreline stabilization is unlikely to be necessary during the life of the structure, as demonstrated by a geotechnical analysis consistent with the geologically hazardous critical area provisions of WAC 173-26-226.
 New development that would require shoreline stabilization which causes significant impacts to adjacent or down-current properties and shoreline areas should not be allowed. (iii) Subdivision regulations must ensure that all lots created will not require shoreline stabilization to accommodate reasonably foreseeable allowed uses.
 In shoreline jurisdiction, this will require a geotechnical analysis of the site and shoreline characteristics prepared by a qualified professional. (iv) Nature-based solutions are the preferred approach to address erosion when stabilization is necessary.
 Nature-based solutions use naturally occurring processes and materials and offer multiple benefits.
-(A) If a nature-based solution to address erosion is proposed, the requirement to Formatted: Indent: Left: 0.75" demonstrate danger to the primary structure within three years can be waived.
-Nature- based solutions may need to be implemented earlier before erosion has reached a critical threshold.
+(A) If a nature-based solution to address erosion is proposed, the requirement to Exemptited: Indent: Left: 0.75" demonstrate danger to the primary structure within three years can be waived.
+Nature- Formatted.
+Indent.
+Left.
+0.75 based solutions may need to be implemented earlier before erosion has reached a critical threshold.
 A geotechnical report providing conclusive evidence of erosion, and containing all the other components in subsection (d) below, is still required. (v) In order to implement RCW 90.58.100(6), master programs shall include standards setting Formatted: Indent: Left: 0.5" forth the circumstances under which shoreline stabilization may be authorized for the protection of existing single-family residences and principal appurtenant structures documented to be in danger of damage or loss from active shoreline erosion.
 These standards shall apply to existing structures occupied prior to January 1, 1992, and may be applied to structures permitted prior to the effective date of the comprehensive master program update.
 For the purposes of this provision, principal appurtenance to a single-family residence means attached garages and driveways, and does not include decks, fences, grading, or on-site sewage systems or other secondary appurtenances or accessory developments.
-The master program must still require demonstration of the mitigation sequence and other applicable master program provisions for demonstration of need and effectiveness of the proposed shoreline stabilization to protect the structure. (viB) For the protection of legally established existing primary structures and water-oriented development, allow new, enlarged, or expanded shoreline stabilization only when demonstrated to be necessary to protect such structures or developments from loss or substantial damage from erosion caused by currents, tides, wave action, flowing water, or wind.
+The master program must still require demonstration of the mitigation sequence and other applicable master program provisions for structure. (viB) For the protection of legally established existing primary structures and water-oriented development, allow new, enlarged, or expanded shoreline stabilization only when demonstrated to be necessary to protect such structures or developments from loss or substantial damage from erosion caused by currents, tides, wave action, flowing water, or wind.
 If need is demonstrated through a geotechnical analysis, the proposed alternative solution must also: